 Prep Step: Preheat your oven to 170 degrees.
 Once it's preheated, cut it off and leave the oven door closed.

 In a medium sized mixing bowl, add two level teaspoons of the flour and about 3/4 tsp of sugar.
 Warm up 1 cup of water in the microwave for about 35 seconds.
 Pour it over the flour and sugar and stir to blend.
-Sprinkle two heaping tsp. of yeast over the warm water mixture and stir gently.
+Sprinkle 1/2 heaping tsp. of yeast over the warm water mixture and stir gently.
 Set a timer for 8 minutes and watch the yeast do it's thing.

 Prep Step: Spray the metal bowl with cooking spray (I use olive oil spray, but not necessary) then drizzle a bit of olive oil around the sides and bottom.
 Pull out a piece of saran wrap to cover the bowl but lay it out on the counter and spray with cooking spray on one side.

 After 8 minutes add a little over two cups of flour and one tsp. of salt to the mixture and begin to mix (I used one of those non-stick spoons) until a dough forms.
 (You can also do this step in a standing mixer using the dough hook but I just do it the old fashioned way.)
 Turn out onto a floured surface and knead for about 4 minutes, adding flour when it becomes sticky, until a nice even dough forms.
-Roll the dough a bit in the oiled metal bowl and then cover it with the saran wrap, oiled side down.
+Roll the dough ball a bit in the oiled metal bowl and then cover it with the saran wrap, oiled side down.
 Dampen a kitchen towel and cover the bowl.
 Place the covered bowl into the warm oven for at least two hours.

 After 2+ hours...

 Prep Step: Sprinkle flour onto a cookie sheet or large pan.
-Set aside
+Set aside.

 Remove the dough from the oven.
 It should have at least doubled.
 Dust the surface of your counter and turn the dough onto the surface.
 Work into a neat ball for one pizza, log for two.
-If you're making two cut it in two sections using your pastry cutter.
+If you're making two, cut it into two sections using your pastry cutter.
 Turn it under to form a nice ball and place onto the floured cookie sheet, seam side down.
 Cover again with oiled saran wrap and a kitchen towel but this time leave it out on the counter for about an hour to rise again.

-IMPORTANT Prep Step: Time to preheat your oven at it's highest temperature (mine is 525-550).
+IMPORTANT Prep Step: Time to preheat your oven to it's highest temperature (mine is 525-550).
 It will need to preheat for at least one hour WITH the pizza stone inside heating up as well. (this is how you get the brick oven effect)

 Time to make this complicated sauce. 😉 Drain the can of whole tomatoes over the sink.
 Then, still over the sink, gently squeeze each tomato to remove some of the additional liquid.
 Add salt to your tomatoes and mix to make sauce using your mixer.
-Yep, that's the sauce.
+Aaaaannnnd that's the sauce.

 After an hour...

-Prep Step: Grab your pizza peel and sprinkle it with the cornmeal.
+Prep Step: Grab your pizza peel and sprinkle it generously with the cornmeal.
 Don't be shy.
 You don't want your pizza to stick!
 Get out your mozzarella and, if it's on the wet side, lay out the slices on a paper towel to dry a bit.
 You don't want watery cheese on a thin pizza.
 Grab your torn basil, salt and pepper.

 Lay the pizza crust onto your cornmeal-ed pizza peel.
 Add a thin layer of the sauce, mozzarella, torn basil.
 Top with additional salt and pepper.
 Gently slide into the oven onto the now super heated pizza stone.

-The pizza only takes a few minutes to cook so, if your making more than one pizza, go ahead and get the second pizza prepped and ready to go in as soon as the first comes out.
+The pizza only takes a few minutes to cook so, if you're making more than one pizza, go ahead and get the second pizza prepped and ready to go in as soon as the first comes out.